-About one week prior to your departure you will receive an email with travel instructions, this email details the information you need to complete the visitors' visa at the airport in Malawi.
+About one week prior to your departure you will receive an email with very detailed travel instructions.

 Also check the current validity of your passport.

 All travellers will need a passport valid for at least 90 days following your departure date from Malawi.
 However, we strongly recommend travelling with 6 months validity on your passport at all times.
 Citizens of United Kingdom can refer to www.ips.gov.uk for forms and instructions for new passport applications and British passport renewals.